 - What support you will provide to them in finding and maintaining a job

 - What happens if their grades start to slip

 - Any expectations you have about their money management

 Showing support and excitement for them while ensuring they understand the seriousness of what they are getting themselves into will go far.

 Alternatives to Part-Time Work for Your Teen

-If you decide your teen can’t get a part-time job, you’ll want to explain the reasons why clearly.
+If you decide you’re not ready for your teen to get a part-time job, you’ll want to clearly explain the reasons why.
 They’ll need to see the decision has been made with their best interests in mind.

 You’ll also want to show them you are supportive of their wanting to earn their own money and you are prepared to discuss some alternatives to part-time work.